AdobeDocs/campaign-web.en/help/v8/transactional-messaging/validate-transactional.md

 ![](assets/transactional-proof.png){zoomable="yes"}

 In the new window that appears, enter the email address (or phone number, depending on the channel) where you would like to receive the proof.
-Once you have input the desired address, click on **[!UICONTROL Send proof]** button.
+Once you have input the desired address, click on **[!UICONTROL Send proof]** and on **[!UICONTROL Confirm]** buttons.
 This action allows you to send a sample of your transactional message, ensuring that all personalizations, dynamic content, and formatting appear correctly as they would for your end users.

 ![](assets/transactional-sendproof.png){zoomable="yes"}